Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Cleveland is 3-5 against the spread, and 5-3 overall, at home this season.

-- At home, as 6-point favorites or more, the Browns have one win ATS (1-2).
+- The Browns have one win ATS (1-3) as 5.5-point favorites or more at home.

-- In three of eight home games this season, Cleveland has hit the over.
+- In three of eight home games this season, Cleveland has gone over the total.

-- Cincinnati is 5-2 against the spread, and 5-2 overall, on the road.
+- Away from home, Cincinnati is 5-2 overall and 5-2 against the spread.

-- The Bengals are winless ATS (0-1) as 6-point underdogs or more away from home.
+- The Bengals are winless ATS (0-1) as 5.5-point underdogs or more on the road.

 - Cincinnati has hit the over twice in seven road games this year.